 Modern ransomware attacks call for a modern response.
 Gartner, a leading market research firm, has identified key trends that are shaping the future of cybersecurity: Automated Moving Target Defense (AMTD), which is hailed as essential to any modern security strategy and a game-changer for cyber defenses, and Continuous Threat Exposure Management (CTEM), an approach to spot, evaluate, and fix attack paths and security risks tied to digital assets.

-Morphisec is leading the charge in ransomware defense as the industry’s first provider to seamlessly integrate crucial elements — ransomware protection, AMTD and CTEM —into a single, powerful solution.
+Morphisec is leading the charge in ransomware protection as the industry’s first provider to seamlessly integrate crucial elements — ransomware protection, AMTD and CTEM —into a single, powerful solution.
 The Morphisec Anti-Ransomware Assurance Suite with Adaptive Exposure Management is designed to help organizations pre-emptively reduce exposure to cyber risk, proactively prevent advance threats and ensure optimal anti-ransomware defense.
 Powered by Automated Moving Target Defense (AMTD), this solution helps organizations adapt, protect and defend with a multi-layered guard against ransomware threats.

 Built on Morphisec’s pioneering AMTD technology, the Anti-Ransomware Assurance Suite provides multiple distinct layers of anti-ransomware protection, pre-emptively reducing an organization’s exposure, and proactively preventing attacks at multiple phases.
 Additionally, it protects critical system resources and data when ransomware attempts to execute, reducing mean time to recovery.
 It’s an industry-first offering that brings Anti-Ransomware, AMTD and Continuous Threat Exposure Management (CTEM) together into one seamless solution.